haxpor/vkdocs-manpages-autogensh/README.md

 # Credits

-Ryp for his inspiring [PR](https://github.com/KhronosGroup/Vulkan-Docs/pull/839/files) to make manpages generation possible.
+Thanks to Ryp for his inspiring [PR](https://github.com/KhronosGroup/Vulkan-Docs/pull/839/files) to make manpages generation possible.
 The core logic to generate manpage of this project is based on top of that.

 # License